Carolina BBQ Sauce

 1 tablespoon onion powder

 1 tablespoon hickory-flavored liquid smoke or hickory powder

 In a large saucepan, combine all ingredients (save for the liquid smoke) and bring to a simmer—cooking just long enough to dissolve all dry ingredients.

-I advise you taste the sauce before adding the liquid smoke/powder.
+We advise that you taste the sauce before adding the liquid smoke/powder.
 If you like it, leave out the smoke.
 If you definitely want it smoky, then stir in the liquid/powder smoke after removing the saucepan from the stove.

-If you want a thicker version of the sauce, turn the heat up and constantly whisk the sauce as it reduces.
+If you want a thicker version of the sauce, turn the heat up and whisk constantly as the sauce reduces.
 (You can also add in a little flour–like a teaspoon–to help the thickening process).

-Marinate your meats in the sauce (I like to marinate mine in large Ziploc bags, what I leave in the fridge a minimum of one hour) or brush the sauce on and go to town on that grill!
+Marinate your meats in the sauce or brush it on and go to town on that grill!
 Be sure to save a little sauce for extra topping when you’re done cooking.

 Dijon mustard adds a slightly different taste profile to this dish than the yellow mustard, so we strongly recommend giving it a try both ways.